acorn-io/aml/README.md

 For an example of schema, you can refer the [schema file used to validate Acornfile](https://github.com/acorn-io/runtime/blob/main/pkg/appdefinition/app.acorn) which is quite a complete example of most all schema features.

+## Go API

+The go API is documented at [pkg.go.dev](https://pkg.go.dev/github.com/acorn-io/aml).
+The main supported API is the github.com/acorn-io/aml package.
+Every thing else in pkg/ is considered internal and subject to change.
+It really should be marked named internal, but I personally feel internal is just mean.

 ## License